wschaef/architecture-kata-2023/adrs/adr04-FrontendTechnology.md

-# ADR4: Using Flutter for Cross-Platform Development for Frontends
+# ADR 4: Using Flutter for Cross-Platform Development for Frontends

 **Status**: Accepted